-Health and Wellness Conferences (HWC) are noon conferences that occur on a monthly basis.
-Fatigue and burnout are common amongst all residents nationwide, and we provide a protected time for our residents and interns to engage in fun and wellness-centered activities such as international potluck, yoga/weight management classes, jeopardy, charades, and many more.
-These are planned by the Wellness committee members composed of representatives from each PGY class.
-Also the committee plans group activities that occur after work, such as running club, city outings, visiting different museums, and many others.
+Health and Wellness Conferences (H&W) are noon conferences that occur monthly.
+Fatigue and burnout are common amongst all residents nationwide, and we provide a protected time for our residents and interns to engage in fun and wellness-centered activities at the workplace, such as international potluck, yoga/weight management classes, jeopardy, and charades amongst others.
+The activities are planned by the Wellness Committee members composed of representatives from each resident class.
+The committee also plans group activities that occur after work, such as running club, city outings, visiting museums and many others.

-Business Meetings occur monthly with all residents and program leadership.
-These meetings are opportunities to discuss ongoing improvements to the program and issues raised by the Residency Committee (see Committees).
-The focus of these meetings is to allow for open communication between the residents and program leadership, and many positive changes for the program have been implemented as a result from these meetings.
-Food is provided and we celebrate monthly birthdays.
+Business Meetings occur monthly with all the residents and the program leadership.
+These meetings are opportunities to address any issue raised by the Residency Committee (see Committees) and discuss ongoing improvements in an open forum.
+Many positive changes to the program have been implemented as a result of the residents’ feedback.
+Lunch is provided during these meetings and we celebrate monthly birthdays and resident achievements.

 The program utilizes the expertise of Dr. Deborah Zucker, faculty at Tufts University School of Medicine, to provide residents with the basic know-how of conducting a research project and performing basic biostatistical analysis, facilitated through noon conference sessions.